 Federated biobanking has origins in Europe, but it is quickly gaining traction in the US because of the benefits it brings.

 When deployed successfully, a federated model for biobanking can significantly reduce acquisition costs, boost sample usage, improve sample quality, ensure timely access, and support sustainability.

 So, if you’re in academic research, operating with one unified biobank – and you’re open to collaboration – federated biobanking is a good way to go.
 Call on Brooks Life Sciences experts to support your plan for making the transition from centralized to federated biobanking.

-For more information on this topic, download Academic Discovers Federated Biobanking.
+For more information on this topic, download Academia Discovers Federated Biobanking.
 Find out how this model makes for easier sample accessibility and stronger collaboration.